 Conferences and office hours: Your Scholars program staff maintain offices in the Centreville Hall (and in Dr. Merck's case, in the Geology Building).
 You are encouraged to stop by during posted office hours or to schedule a time to talk.
-While we do not have the official one-on-one conferences we did last Spring, we are happy to discuss matters with you outside of this.
+In the Spring we meet with each of you individually with assigned appointment times, but we are happy to discuss matters with you outside of this.